 - The Blackboard website for “Social Justice and Sociology”.
 Graduate students are enrolled in this each year and many announcements are sent over this to your UT email.

 Shirley Martin is responsible for graduate student affairs.

-Nancy Loftis is responsible for financial affairs, including GTA compensation and class scheduling.
+Nancy Loftis is responsible for financial affairs, including GTA compensation, as well as class scheduling